mmangus1/mmangus1/README.md

 Prompted AI "a summary on why to hire a person with an associates degree in computer network administration, classes on criminal justice and law, multiple IT certifications including cisco ethical hacker, influence from former military personel including a army senior drill sergeant, who is also currently a pastor and funeral home business owner, influence from a former state police post commander who was his instructor and currently promoted to FEMA, and who has worked for more than two years in a aerospace and industry factory that does rubber injection molding for contracts with lockheed martin and the department of defense, who worked more than two years for mcdonalds as a preparation cook, as management." and here is the result (wrote for transparency):

+(Finishing Cisco Ethical Hacker very soon (on module 7 of 10, 3-7 in the last two days))...

 Here's a summary of why to hire this individual, highlighting the unique blend of skills and experiences they bring:

 This candidate offers a remarkably diverse and robust skillset, making them an exceptionally adaptable and valuable asset.
 Their **Associate's Degree in Computer Network Administration** combined with **multiple IT certifications, including Cisco Ethical Hacker**, demonstrates a strong foundational and specialized knowledge in cybersecurity and network infrastructure.
 This technical proficiency is further enhanced by their understanding of the legal landscape, gained through **classes in criminal justice and law**, which is crucial for navigating compliance, data privacy, and ethical considerations in IT.